Certificate Requirements

 Certificate Seminar Series

-A series of seminars, sponsored by the HRSA Primary Care Transformation Fellowship, will be facilitated by faculty and health care leaders from across Duke and beyond.
+A series of seminars will be facilitated by faculty and health care leaders from across Duke and beyond.
 The seminars are created specifically for participants to learn methods and strategies relevant to designing and implementing their transformation project along with addressing other key leadership and management skills.

-- Timeline: One hour per month beginning in the fall.
+• Timeline: One and a half hours per month beginning in the fall.

 Cost